-Your son James is very weil, praisit be God, as ye will persave by an letter of Mr. Robert Rothes.
-I have no other news, but Mr. William Hepburn is committe to ward for his oversyght at my house, and has been thair twa nichts and is not cum out as yet, quhat forder falls out ye sall heir.
+Your son James is very weil, praisit be God, as ye will persave by an letter of Mr Robert Rothes.
+I have no other news, but Mr William Hepburn is committit to ward for his oversyght at my house, and has been thair two nichts and is not cum out as yet, quhat forder falls out ye sall heir.

-I wonder that Brandane has not sent over the letters of horning against his goodson executit, to the effect we might go throw with the comprysing, swa, committing you to God.-I take my leave and rest, &c.
+I wonder that Brandane has not sent over the letters of horning against his goodson executit, to the effect, we micht go throw with the comprysing, swa, committing you to God.-I take my leave and rest, &c.

 XXIII.
-From the Same to the Same.
+From the SAME to the SAME.